- Hyperlinks

 <tag>text</tag>

-where <tag> is called the start tag and </tag> is the matching end tag – with a forward slash preceeding the tag name.
+is the matching end tag – with a forward slash preceeding the tag name.
 Whatever “tag” does to the content, it does to everything between the start tag and the end tag.
-In a few cases, there is no content in the middle so the end tag can be eleminated with a special form of start tag like this: <tag />.
-Tags can be nested:
+In a few cases, there is no content in the middle so the end tag can be eleminated with a special form of start tag like this: <tag />

 <tag1>hello, <tag2>world</tag2>, hello</tag1>